We hope you’re all safe and well,

-You’ll be able to complete our Back To Beauty COVID-19: Hygiene & Safety Course as well as purchase Personal Protective Equipment (PPE) directly from us.
-Our course has been updated following the latest One Metre Plus and close contact services government guidelines.
+Although many of you have already, you can complete our Back To Beauty COVID-19: Hygiene & Safety Course as well as purchase Personal Protective Equipment (PPE) directly from us.
+Our course has been updated following the one metre plus and close contact services government guidelines.
 We’ve updated the infection control, PPE and returning to work sections (salons and at-home beauty rooms).
-Don’t worry if you have already completed the course… you can revisit the relevant sections by downloading the course from your account page.
-For more information on close contact services, head over to GOV.UK.
+You can still revisit relevant sections by downloading the course from your account page.
+For more information on close contact services, head to GOV.UK.

 Team Nouveau Lashes